Principles of Sustainability

 - We encourage the discussion of sustainability concepts in appropriate academic disciplines and across all levels of education.

-- We commit to conduct open, periodic assessments of UCSD’s progress toward sustainability to guide campus policy and decision making, and to openly communicate assessment results to the university community.
+- We commit to conduct open, periodic assessments of UC San Diego’s progress toward sustainability to guide campus policy and decision making, and to openly communicate assessment results to the university community.

 - We are committed to the development and enactment of policies that promote the fulfillment of these principles.